kstenerud/concise-encoding/cte-specification.md

 In the spirit of human editability:

- * Implementations and document creators should avoid easily confused or otherwise difficult to use characters outside of quoted strings.
  * Implementations should avoid outputting characters that editors tend to convert automatically.
  * Line lengths should be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.
  * Implementations should convert structural line endings to the operating system's native format when saving a document to disk.
 See: [line endings](#line-endings)